postechsv/lean-examples/tutorial.md

   (∀ m n, {$[crit m]} + {$[crit n]} ⊆ cf.c → m = n) := by
   -- Follows from the structure of crit_pred
 ```

+## 5. Summary
+By using DMC-Logic, we transformed the Bakery Algorithm into a formal rewrite theory.
+We defined an inductive invariant that captures the relationship between the ticket counters and the process states, and used Lean to mechanically verify that this invariant holds across all possible executions.